Record-high gas prices reported for ninth day in a row

-For the ninth consecutive day, gas prices hit a record high.
-According to AAA, the average for a gallon of regular gas reached an all-time high of $4.56 nationwide on Monday after increasing by 4 cents overnight, AAA said.
+Gas prices have hit a record high for the ninth consecutive day.

+According to AAA, the average for a gallon of regular gas reached an all-time high of $4.56 nationwide on Monday after increasing by 4¢ cents overnight.

+Gas has increased 16¢ in the last week, 48¢ in the last month and $1.52 in the last year, according to AAA.

 AAA notes that there is normally a lull in gas prices between spring break and Memorial Day, but the U.S. is not seeing that this year.